-Evening primrose has plenty of admirers thanks to its beautiful and delicate appearance, but just as many people view this fiesty floral as an invasive and temperamental weed.
-Native to North America, the flower is best sown in early spring or late fall, will grow quickly and bloom each summer, beginning during its second year of life.
+Common evening primrose (Oenothera biennis) has plenty of admirers thanks to its beautiful and delicate appearance, but just as many people view this feisty floral as an invasive and temperamental weed.
+Native to North America, the flower is best sown in late fall, will grow quickly and bloom each summer, beginning its second year of life.
+Fragrant, four-petaled flowers bloom above a basal rosette of leafy branched stems.

-Evening primrose self-seeds, so it's possible that, unless properly trained and cared for, it could easily take over your garden.
-Still, its sunny yellow flowers can lure many gardeners with their beauty.
-The plant is nocturnal, meaning its blooms open in the evening and close throughout the day, attracting a different set of nighttime pollinators, such as moths and some bees.
+Evening primrose self-seeds, so it's possible that unless properly cared for, it could easily take over your garden.
+Still, its pretty, lemon-scented yellow flowers can lure many gardeners with their beauty.
+The plant's blooms open in the late afternoon and evening and close throughout the day, attracting a different set of nighttime pollinators, such as moths and bats.

 |Botanical Name||Oenothera biennis|